 You usually have to claim universal credit if:

 - you separate from a partner

-If you or your partner are pension age, you can continue to claim housing benefit and can also claim pension credit if your income is low enough.
+If you and your partner are both pension age, you can continue to claim housing benefit and can also claim pension credit if your income is low enough.

 Deductions for adult household members

 Tell the council if:

 - your child turns 18 or leaves education